cyevgeniy/evg.moe/content/ed/sublime_plugins.md

 show_full: true
 ---

+Essentially my Sublime text setup requires only three things:

+- Terminus - terminal emulator right in the editor.
+The nice thing is that you can open terminal in a special panel, or you can open a terminal in a new tab.
-- Sublime lsp - LSP support
+- Sublime LSP - LSP support
-- WordingStatus - Shows count of words, characters and other useful statistics for a document
+- WordingStatus - Shows words count and statistics for a document.
-- Create files and directories with a keyboard shortcuts